ChenGarry/GAM350_PUPPIT/README.md

 ![Product Name Screen Shot][product-screenshot]

-I joined this child's nightmare theme first person arena shooter project mid way as AI programmer charged to implement and enrich designer's goal for enemy behaviors.
-I learned how to fast implement and itterate with Unreal behavior trees using blueprint.
+I joined this child's nightmare theme first-person arena shooter project mid-way as an AI programmer charged to implement and enrich the designer's goal for enemy behaviors.
+I learned how to quickly implement and iterate with Unreal Behavior Trees using Blueprint.

 ### Built With